 The Rosebel Royalty provides for payment by IAMGOLD to the Company of cash amounts determined with reference to the volume of gold produced at the Rosebel Gold Mine.
-The Rosebel Royalty requires IAMGOLD to pay an amount determined as the product of: (i) gold production and (ii) in respect of production from soft and transitional rock, 10% of the amount by which the gold price exceeds \$300 per ounce and in respect of production from hard rock, 10% of the amount by which gold price exceeds \$350 per ounce.
+The Rosebel Royalty requires IAMGOLD to pay an amount determined as the product of: (i) gold production and (ii) in respect of production from soft and transitional rock, 10% of the amount by which the gold price exceeds US\$300 per ounce and in respect of production from hard rock, 10% of the amount by which gold price exceeds US\$350 per ounce.
 The royalty is calculated and payable quarterly and after deduction from production of a fixed royalty of 2% of production payable in kind to the Government of Suriname.
-The Rosebel Royalty payable by IAMGOLD applies to the first seven million ounces of attributable production from the mine.
-As at December 31, 2012, there were approximately 3.8 million remaining ounces of gold subject to the Rosebel Royalty.
+The Rosebel Royalty payable by IAMGOLD applies to the first 7.0 million ounces of attributable production from the mine.
+As of December 31, 2016, the Rosebel mine produced 4.4 million ounces of gold and 2.6 million ounces of gold remain under the Rosebel Royalty contract.
+Rosebel's proven and probable gold reserves as at December 31, 2016 were estimated to 2.1 million ounces of gold, based on IAMGOLD'S public disclosure (December 31, 2015: 2.4 million ounces).